mukezhz/mukezhz.github.io/src/content/blog/upload-s3/index.md

 ---

-In case you want to learn how to upload file to s3 using NodeJS.

-<a href="https://www.adarsha.dev/blog/aws-s3-nestjs" target="_blank"> Please check </a>
+In case you want to learn how to upload a file to S3 using Node.js, <a href="https://www.adarsha.dev/blog/aws-s3-nestjs" target="_blank"> please check out this article:</a>

 ---

 #### Viola 🎉

-I have you find this article interesting.
+I hope you find this article interesting.

-Thank you for reading!!!
+Thank you for reading!

+---
+Let me know if you need any further adjustments!